spacedriveapp/archive-wasm/README.md

 ## Supported Archives Types

-Archive-Wasm supports the same archive formats as the full version of [LibArchive](https://libarchive.org/), with the exception of the xar format and grzip/lrzip compressions:
+Archive-Wasm supports the same archive formats as the full version of [LibArchive](https://libarchive.org/), with the exception of the xar and mtree formats and grzip and lrzip compressions:

-- Reads a variety of formats, including 7z, tar, pax, cpio, zip, lha, ar, cab, mtree, rar, and ISO images.
+- Reads a variety of formats, including 7z, tar, pax, cpio, zip, lha, ar, cab, rar, and ISO images.
 - Automatically handles archives compressed with compress, bzip2, gzip, lz4, lzip, lzop, lzma/xz, zstd.

 ### Encrypted formats